maxgoff/ChatterBloke/README.md

 # ChatterBloke
-Clone your voice, read a script
+Clone your voice, read a script...